antor44/livestream_video/README.md

 -Support for IPTV, YouTube, Twitch, and many others

--Support for multi-instance and multi-user execution (For SMPlayer: Go to Preferences -> Interface -> Instances, and turn off the option to use only one instance)
+-Support for multi-instance and multi-user execution (To use this feature with SMPlayer: Go to Preferences -> Interface -> Instances, and disable the option to use only one instance)

 -Language command-line option "auto" (for autodetection), "en", "es", "fr", "de", "he", "ar", etc., and "translate" for translation to English